The importance of combating racism in a warming world.

 - If current trends continue, nearly one in three Black men born in 2013 will spend some portion of their lives in prison.

 - The poverty rate for Blacks and Hispanics is currently more than double that of non-Hispanic whites and has been much greater than double during most of the time period since federal data collection began.

 Another way in which racism and environmental destruction have co-evolved is through the emotional deadening that both require.
-When white people are socialized not to see or acknowledge the indignities thrust upon Black and brown people, when Black and brown people’s lives are not depicted in film or not told from their perspective, when all of us are taught to explain Black and brown people’s suffering as a result of laziness or bad character or criminal disposition, colonialism/imperialism reaches into the present.
+When white people are socialized not to see or acknowledge the indignities thrust upon Black and brown and Indigenous peoples, when those peoples’ lives are not depicted in film or not told from their perspective, when all of us are taught to explain their suffering as a result of laziness or bad character or criminal disposition, colonialism/imperialism reaches into the present.
 We blame individuals and groups for failures that we ought to blame on society, and we condition ourselves to accept the unacceptable.
 Climate destruction thrives on these emotional disconnects.

 (Our previous post in this series described similar phenomena spread by patriarchy.
 As in that post, our goal here is to expose the lie behind damaging stereotypes rather than reinforce them.)